 Green chilli and onion can help prevent heatstroke.
 Try to eat at least one green chilli and one onion with your lunch.

 And also remember to eat a little mouth freshener afterwards, so you don’t put people off.
 Nobody likes a man stinking like an onion. 🙁

 Summertime fruits are second to none.
 Try to eat at least one serving of fruits daily to maintain a healthy lifestyle.
 Here’s a list (to remind you how many we have available).

-- Watermelon (This one is my favourite.
-I try to eat at least a small/medium sized watermelon every afternoon before lunch).
+- Watermelon.
+It’s my favourite.
+I try to eat at least a small/medium-sized watermelon every afternoon before lunch.
 I mean, look at that red, juicy, delicious pulp!

 Take a Break